 Common Medicaid Myths

 When it comes to government programs for the elderly, many people falsely believe that Medicare covers all of a patient’s nursing home costs.
-In reality, it is actually Medicaid that covers this care.
+In reality, it is Medicaid that covers this care.
 Unfortunately, getting Medicaid benefits isn’t always easy.
-The rules are often confusing and many of our clients believe the myths out there about who can actually qualify.
+The rules are often confusing and many of our clients believe the myths out there about who can qualify.

 Below are some of the common Medicaid myths we often hear.
 To discuss your unique circumstances, contact our Brighton elder law attorneys at (810) 893-5277.